 The Growing Popularity of Low-Code Development

-The tools will become the most popular form of application development, the report concludes.
-It says that “By 2024, low-code application development will be responsible for more than 65% of application development activity.”
+These new types of development tools will become the most popular form of application development, the report concludes.
+Gartner says that “By 2024, low-code application development will be responsible for more than 65% of application development activity.”

-It won’t, however, be used in all aspects of an enterprise’s app development activities.
+They won’t, however, be used in all aspects of an enterprise’s app building activities.
 The report projects that “Through 2024, at least 75% of low-code application development efforts will be limited to small- to moderate-scale projects supporting non-mission-critical workloads.”

-The report also says that the tools won’t be one-size fits all, and that enterprises will generally use multiple tools, depending on the tasks they want to do.
+The report also says that low-code tools won’t be one-size fits all, and that app developers will generally use multiple tools, depending on the tasks they want to do.
 It says, “By 2024, 75% of large enterprises will be using at least four low-code development tools for both IT application development and citizen development initiatives.”

 How to Get the Most Out of Low-Code Development Tools

-The report has solid advice for enterprises looking to get the most out of the tools.
+The report has solid advice for enterprises looking to get the most out of these innovative solutions.
 First, it says, enterprises should carefully identify use cases for low-code development.
-It recommends, “Choose low code for the use cases that require faster time to market with reduced developer skill sets.”
+The report recommends, “Choose low code for the use cases that require faster time to market with reduced developer skill sets.”

 Once the use cases are identified, it’s time to choose the best one suited for the job.
 The report recommends, “Supply citizen developers with low-code development tools that offer built-in guardrails, and ensure both IT and business stakeholders are granted the necessary visibility and oversight.”

-Finally, it recommends that enterprises carefully match the tools with a company’s business needs.
-It suggests, “Deploy low-code applications for external-facing apps on an opportunistic basis for business agility, but ensure the tools’ licensing models align with ROI and business value expectations.”
+Finally, Gartner recommends that enterprises carefully match the tools with a company’s business needs.
+Authors suggest, “Deploy low-code applications for external-facing apps on an opportunistic basis for business agility, but ensure the tools’ licensing models align with ROI and business value expectations.”

 Choosing the Right Low-Code Tool for Your Business

 Alpha Anywhere is designed for fast enterprise app development.
 They can work independently or together as a single platform, and are ideally suited for helping enterprises scale digital transformations.
 Alpha Anywhere is one of the most highly rated development platforms; in fact, InfoWorld named it a top mobile app development leader.
 Learn more about Alpha Anywhere and to take a free trial.

-Learn how to select the right tool with our Guide to Low-Code Development.
+Learn how to select the right development platform for your business with our Guide to Low-Code Development.